XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 ```

-And write the shell of our smart contract by writing:
+Next, write the shell of your smart contract by writing:

 ```solidity
 // SPDX-License-Identifier: MIT